 CH4 and N2O emissions are also reduced from C7 to C1, but this mostly occurs between C7 and C5.
-The main reason is the characteristics of abatement potential: technical measures can significantly reduce CH4 and N2O emissions at relatively low costs to about 50% of the current levels (e.g., by reducing CH4 leaks from fossil fuel production and transport, reducing landfill emissions gazing, land management and introducing measure related to manure management, see also Chapter 7 and 11).
-However, technical potential estimates becomes exhausted even if the stringency of mitigation is increased (Harmsen et al. 2019a,b; Höglund-Isaksson et al. 2020).
-Therefore, further reduction may come from changes in activity levels, such as switching to a less meat-intensive diet reducing livestock (Stehfest et al. 2009; Willett et al. 2019; Ivanova et al. 2020) (see also Chapter 7).
+The main reason is the characteristics of abatement potential: technical measures can significantly reduce CH4 and N2O emissions at relatively low costs to about 50% of the current levels (e.g., by reducing CH4 leaks from fossil fuel production and transport, reducing landfill emissions gazing, land management and introducing measures related to manure management, see also Chapter 7 and 11).
+However, technical potential estimates become exhausted even if the stringency of mitigation is increased (Harmsen et al. 2019a,b; Höglund-Isaksson et al. 2020).
+Therefore, further reduction may come from changes in activity levels, such as switching to a less meat-intensive diet, therefore reducing livestock (Stehfest et al. 2009; Willett et al. 2019; Ivanova et al. 2020) (Chapter 7).
 Other non-CO2 GHG emissions (halogenated gases) are reduced to low levels for scenarios below 2.5°C.

-Short-lived climate forcers (SLCFs) also play an important role in climate change, certainly for shortterm changes (see Figure SPM.2, WGI) (Shindell et al. 2012).
-These forcers consist of 1) substances contributing to warming, such as methane, black carbon and tropospheric ozone and 2) substances contributing to cooling (other aerosols, such as related to sulphur emissions).
+Short-lived climate forcers (SLCFs) also play an important role in climate change, certainly for short-term changes (AR6 WGI, Figure SPM.2) (Shindell et al. 2012).
+These forcers consist of (i) substances contributing to warming, such as methane, black carbon and tropospheric ozone, and (ii) substances contributing to cooling (other aerosols, such as related to sulphur emissions).
 Most SLCFs are also air pollutants, and reducing their emissions provides additional co-benefits (Shindell et al. 2017a,b; Hanaoka and Masui 2020).
 In the case of the first group, emission reduction thus leads to both air pollution and climate benefits.
 For the second, group there is a possible trade-off (Shindell and Smith 2019; Lund et al. 2020).
 As aerosol emissions are mostly associated with fossil fuel combustion, the benefits of reducing CO2 could, in the short term, be reduced as a result of lower aerosol cooling.
-There has been an active discussion on the exact climate contribution of SLCF focused policies in the literature.
+There has been an active discussion on the exact climate contribution of SLCF-focused policies in the literature.
 This discussion partly emerged from different assumptions on possible reductions in the absence of ambitious climate policy and the uncertain global climate benefit from aerosol (black carbon) (Rogelj et al. 2014).
-The latter is now assessed to be smaller than originally thought (Smith et al. 2020b; Takemura and Suzuki 2019) (see also WGI Chapter 6, Section 6.4).
+The latter is now assessed to be smaller than originally thought (Takemura and Suzuki 2019; Smith et al. 2020b) (see also AR6 WGI Section 6.4).
 Reducing SLCF emissions is critical to meet long-term climate goals and might help reduce the rate of climate change in the short term.
-Deep SLCF emission reductions also increase the remaining carbon budget for a specific temperature goal (Rogelj et al. 2015a; Reisinger et al. 2021) (see Box 3.4).
-A more detailed discussion can be found in WGI Chapter 5 and 6.
+Deep SLCF emission reductions also increase the remaining carbon budget for a specific temperature goal (Rogelj et al. 2015a; Reisinger et al. 2021) (Box 3.4).
+A more detailed discussion can be found in AR6 WGI Chapters 5 and 6.